BlueAndi/Pixelix/doc/PLUGINS.md

 Below the day of the week is shown, starting from the left with Monday.

-In the settings the format of the date and time can be configured according to strftime().
+Configure the date and time format in the plugin configuration JSON file.
+The format itself is according to strftime().
+For colorization text properties can be added.

 It can be set what shall be shown via the [REST API](https://app.swaggerhub.com/apis/BlueAndi/Pixelix/1.2.0#/DateTimePlugin).